anlianguzova/BI_project_reticulata/README.md

 ### Quality control in good contigs sequences

 BUSCO (v.
 5.4.7) performed the searching of single-copy orthologs in the obtained assemblies.
 The transcriptome mode was selected (`-m transcriptome`), and Metazoa OrthoDB (v.
 10) was used as lineage dataset.
-The scripts are available [here](/Scripts/Host's%20ganglia%20transcriptome%20/BUSCO)
+The scripts are available [here](/Scripts/Host's%20ganglia%20transcriptome%20/BUSCO).
+The Venn diagram visualization was created using [InteractiVenn](http://www.interactivenn.net/).

 ### Quantifying transcripts expression